 - A downloadable checklist of things to do after orientation, before attending NMU.

 - Downloadable documents traditionally contained in the orientation binder, including information about campus life, finances, a campus directory and map, etc.

 The online orientation should take approximately two hours to complete; the system will save the student's progress and will allow the user to log out and back in.
 Once a student views each portion and successfully completes a quiz about each workbook, the orientation program is complete and the orientation hold will be removed.
 At that point, the student will be able to register for courses.
-Completing the online orientation takes the place of attending an on-campus orientation session.
+Completing the online orientation takes the place of attending the face-to-face virtual orientation session.